-Update: With the help of our community, in the fall of 2016, we acquired an additional 38 acre parcel across from the Anderson Farm on Rt 131 just after the railroad tracks in S. Thomaston.
+Update: With the help of our community, in the fall of 2016, we acquired an additional 38 acre parcel across from the Anderson Farm on Rte.
+131 just after the railroad tracks in South Thomaston.
 This piece, also known as ‘Anderson West’, adds valuable acreage to the Riverview Hayfields Preserve.
 This preserve now covers 259 acres with a half mile of frontage along the Georges River, providing critical habitat and a ‘flyway’ for migrating birds.
-Read More about this addition as part of our regional Bridging Two Rivers initiative here.

 The Riverview Hayfields Preserve is prominently located on the shore of the Georges River.
-The property was used for grazing and hay production for the much of the past 40 years.
+These properties were used for grazing and hay production for the much of the past 40 years.
 Its name recognizes the adjacent Riverview Farm of former owners, Ed and Mary St. Charles, and the history of land use in this area.

-Much of the property is classified as wetlands and the vegetation today reflects this condition with a variety of wetland shrubs and grasses.
-The 900 feet of frontage on the Georges River protects important mudflats that are used by clammers and feeding shorebirds.
+These lands have significant acreage classified as wetlands and the vegetation today reflects this condition with a variety of wetland shrubs and grasses.
+The 2,600 feet of frontage on the Georges River protects important mudflats that are used by clammers and feeding shorebirds.

 We are currently working on developing public access infrastructure.
 In the meantime, the preserve may be enjoyed by those driving along Route 131 in South Thomaston.